kyma-project/kyma/docs/compass/08-01-tutorial.md

 - HTTP DB Service [API definition](https://github.com/kyma-project/examples/blob/master/http-db-service/docs/api/api.yaml)
 - HTTP DB Service [deployment file](https://github.com/kyma-project/examples/blob/master/http-db-service/deployment/deployment.yaml)
 - [`call-order-service`](./assets/lambda.yaml) lambda function
+- Kyma cluster with the Compass module enabled

+>**NOTE:** Read [this](#installation-enable-compass-in-kyma-compass-as-a-central-management-plane) document to learn how to install Kyma with the Compass module enabled.

 ## Steps

 ### Compass UI view

-1. Install Kyma and enable Compass modules.
-Read [this](#installation-installation) document to learn how.
-2. Log in to the Kyma Console and navigate to the **Compass** UI tab.
+1. Log in to the Kyma Console and navigate to the **Compass** UI which opens a new tab with the Compass UI Console view.
 Select a tenant you want to work on.
-3. In the **Runtime** tab, assign `DEFAULT` scenario to the existing Runtime.
+2. In the **Runtime** tab, click on the Runtime you want to work on and assign it to the `DEFAULT` scenario.
-4. Navigate to the **Application** view and **Create Application**.
+3. Navigate to the **Application** view and click **Create Application**.
 Assign your application to the `DEFAULT` scenario.
-5. Click on your Application name and **Add API** of the HTTP DB Service.
+4. Click on your Application name and **Add API** of the HTTP DB Service.
 Choose `None` as credential type.
-6. Target URL:
->In case of your own Application, just copy its url here.
+The **Target URL** is the URL to your Application.
+In case of HTTP DB Service, proceed with the next steps before completing this field.

 ### Kyma Console view

-You can see that your Application is registered in the **Applications** view of the Kyma Console.
+Go back to the Kyma Console UI.
+You can see that your Application is registered in the **Applications** view.
 1. Click on your Application name and **Create Binding** to a given Namespace.
-2. In the **Overview** tab, click the **Deploy new resource** button.
+2. In the **Overview** tab of your Namespace, click the **Deploy new resource** button.
 Add the deployment and lambda files.
-3. Go to the **Services** tab, click on you Application name and expose its API.
-You'll get the Target URL.
+3. Go to the **Services** tab, click on the `http-db-service` Application and expose its API.
+You'll get the Target URL that you need in the Compass Console UI.
 4. Go to the **Catalog** view.
-Your ServiceClasses is now available.
+Your services are now available.
-5. Create a ServiceInstace.
+5. Choose your service and create a ServiceInstance by clicking the **Add once** button.
-6. Go to the **Lambdas** tab.
+6. Go to the **Lambdas** tab and choose the `call-order-service` lambda.
 Click the **Select Function Trigger** button and expose your lambda via HTTPS.
 Untick the **Enable authentication** field.
 7. Create a new Service Binding and bind your lambda to your instance.
-Remember to save the settings.
+Remember to save the settings in your lambda view.
-8. In the Instances view, get GATEWAY_URL credentials.

 ### Cleanup

 * Remove the mapping to the Namespace from the Runtime UI.
 * On the Compass UI, remove the `DEFAULT` scenario from the Runtime.
 * The Application is removed from the Runtime UI.